XLex0/ADA-Automated-Digital-Assistant-/README.md

 1.0.1 beta (Atlas)

 #### The actual version has few functionalities
-The actual version has the capacity of do actions with a voice instruction.
+The actual version has the capacity of doing actions with a voice instruction.
 Nowadays only can open programs and search in youtube, in next versions, we're going to add more functions

 #### instructions.json